bravesoftdz/textview/README.md

 itemindex=0
 ```

-## Credit
+## Credits

 *TextView* is a Lazarus project, inspired by [ViewTxt](https://github.com/crmacedonio/ViewTxt).

-The icon of the project comes from [here](https://commons.wikimedia.org/wiki/File:Pixelart-tv-iso.png).
+The logo of the project comes from [here](https://commons.wikimedia.org/wiki/File:Pixelart-tv-iso.png).

+The icons of the tool bar come from the [Silk icon set](http://www.famfamfam.com/lab/icons/silk/).